ditodjati/newbie-museum-collection-manager/README.md

 ## Project Overview

 In a real-world museum ecosystem, keeping track of precious historical assets, their structural conditions, and their current display or storage locations presents a critical operational challenge.
-This application directly addresses those administrative needs by serving as the primary digital registry for the **Shangri-La Museum**—the specific foundational setting established within the source code.
+This application directly addresses those administrative needs by serving as the primary digital registry for the **Shangri-La Museum**, which is the specific foundational setting established within the source code.
 It allows museum personnel to seamlessly organize, track, update, and manage a diverse range of invaluable historical items, from prehistoric fossils and ancient weapons to priceless paintings and cultural artifacts.

 Built entirely on top of robust Data Manipulation logic, this management tool provides a terminal-based Command Line Interface (CLI) database environment.
 Operating purely in-memory via Python's native data structures, the program implements comprehensive **CRUD (Create, Read, Update, Delete)** functionalities.
 It utilizes structured dictionaries nested within a centralized list array, which acts as the single "Source of Truth" to guarantee total data consistency and high-speed manipulation across all sub-menus during runtime.